stevenrobertson/sd-docs/report/flame_algorithm.md

 [^simplicity]:For simplicty's sake we ignore the effects that Early Clip (Section \ref{earlyclipsection}) and Highlight Power (Section \ref{highlightpowersection}) have upon the algorithm and the way they reorder or modifications of core steps.

+[TODO verify correctness]
 The procedure is as follows: First, a random point is picked on the biunit square.
 The user picks the quality of the flame they wish to render and the program enters into a loop for Q iterations (where Q is quality).
 At each iteration a transformation is applied based on a probabilistic weighting similar to Barnsley's Fern in Section \ref{fernsection}.
 This transformation will apply an affine transformation (which applies scaling, rotation, sheer, and translation), a variation transformation (to change the characteristics of the point), and a post function (to change the coordinate system).
 When the variation transform is applied a color associated with it is also applied which is explained in Section \ref{coloringflame}.
 After the new point and color are selected this vector is accumulated in it's respective histogram bin representing the density of each point.
 The points are not accumulated in the bins for the first 20 points in order to allow the system to settle.

 This process happens until the final iteration.
 On the final iteration, many final processing steps happen.
 First, the histogram bins of point densities are log scaled.
 Next, filtering is performed.
 Supersampling removes the aliases.
 Density Estimation allows the reduction of noise.
 As an added note, motion blur can also occur next and requires a second buffer of points to be filtered down.
 The final transform is now applied which is a non-linear camera transform.
 This final transform also applies a color associated with it.
 Now that the correctly filtered, log scaled and colored image has been produced color correction is now applied.
 This provides hue, brightness, gamma, and other corrections.
 The image is then written to a file and the procedure ends.

+[TODO: Remove bold from flowcharts]
+[TODO: Do we want to redo these flowcharts?]
 \begin{figure}[!ht]
 	\centering
 	\includegraphics{./flame/flame_flowchart_1.png}